mjecke/df_plybck/README.md

 The modules I purchased for testing all came from eBay at around $2 a unit; there may be different clone versions out there, and I do not know if they are all compatible.

 This module is experimental and had build quirks.
 The PCB has various unused and untested parts.
+I don't have a schamtic at this time but see the pcb layout below to help with the build and read these notes.

 ## TIPS TO BUILD:
 See PCB- DF Player is soldered directly to PCB.